 Individual retirement accounts (IRAs) offer investors a fantastic opportunity to save on taxes.
 Pay for your future by investing in an IRA, and you can also lower your income tax bill.
 But despite how positive all of this is, there are good reasons to have an IRA in addition to your 401 (k).
-An IRA not only gives you the ability to save even more, but it can also give you more investment options than you have in your employer-sponsored plan.
+An IRA not only gives you the ability to save even more, but it can also give you more investment options than you have in your employer-sponsored plan, such as a Physical Gold IRA rollover.
 And if you have a Roth IRA, there's also a chance to earn tax-free income in the future.

 Saving on an IRA can be profitable when you're trying to accumulate enough money for retirement.
 There are tax benefits and your money has the potential to grow.
 IRA investment and insurance products can be created on several assets, including stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
 On the other hand, you make contributions to a Roth IRA with after-tax money, so no tax deductions are allowed on your income taxes.

 If you need to withdraw money from a Roth IRA, you can make your contributions at any time without paying taxes or penalties, but unqualified withdrawals of earnings from those contributions or from converted balances may be subject to taxes and penalties.
 With a traditional IRA or 401 (k), you invest with pre-tax money (your contributions are deductible from taxable income) and pay income tax when you withdraw money when you retire.
 If you don't name a beneficiary, your spouse (if he is your primary beneficiary) can choose to inherit your Roth IRA or transfer it to a Roth IRA in your name.
 IRAs are designed to supplement other sources of retirement income, such as pensions and Social Security.

 The traditional IRA offers the greatest benefit for most people because their contributions are tax-deductible.
 Traditional IRAs, SEP and SIMPLE are taxed as traditional income when you retire at retirement age.
 Roth IRAs also don't have mandatory withdrawal requirements, so you can leave the money in the account for as long as you want.
 This is because traditional IRA withdrawals are taxed at ordinary income tax rates at the time of withdrawal; qualified Roth withdrawals, as I mentioned, are tax-exempt.